 Although working to improve knowledge about those risks affecting multi-layer interconnected systems is an intellectually worthwhile exercise, priorities and constraints of organisations imply that they must focus on the specific problems posed by the difficulty of preparing for consequences that they do not know how to anticipate, and in particular those that result from crossing dangerous thresholds.
 Given such considerations, this project focuses on those aspects of systemic risks for which practical recommendations can reasonably be developed.

 The scope is deliberately restricted to risks in physical and socio-ecological systems.
-Purely financial risks, which have already received much attention from scientists as well as regulators in the aftermath of the 2008 global financial crisis, are not in scope of this IRGC project work, which includes:
+Purely financial risks, which have already received much attention from scientists as well as regulators in the aftermath of the 2008 global financial crisis, are not in scope of this IRGC project work, which included:

-- Invitation-only workshop with practitioners and academics
+- Invitation-only workshop with practitioners and academics, in collaboration with IASS

 - Development of Guidelines for the Governance of Systemic Risks